 Let's head to item brand from item name, now.
 We see a page similar to the one we examined in item-name and item-product, at this point.

 It's possible to say that we can identify which brands are selling better or which brands are not performing well here.
-Accordingly, we can increase the product range of the brand that provides us with more income.
+Accordingly, we can increase the product range of the brand which provides us with more income.

 What results can you conclude from this data?